-Currently a Teaching Fellow, he also contributes to the delivery of ESD's practice module and to the research carried out with staff and students exploring the production of risk, water (in)justice and urban development in Lima, Peru.
+Currently a Teaching Fellow, he also contributes to the delivery of ESD's practice module and to the research carried out by staff and students, currently exploring the relationship between urban development and planning and the production and reproduction of risk and environmental injustice, as well as transformative pathways, in Lima, Peru.

-His research has focused in the areas of urban mobility and water governance.
-He is particularly interested in social movements and in examining the potential of grassroots resistance, solidarity networks and alternative justice mechanisms towards environmental justice and sustainability.
+His research is focused in the areas of urban mobility, water governance and energy transitions, having done most of his work in Latin America.
+He is particularly interested in social movements and in examining the potential of grassroots resistance, of solidarity networks and of alternative justice mechanisms towards enhancing environmental justice and sustainability.

-Étienne has been an activist in Mexico, where he continues to work with collectives and networks.
+Étienne has been an environmental and human rights activist in Mexico, where he continues to work with collectives and networks.
 In London he is a member of the organisation Justice Mexico Now.
 He more recently explores the use of video in research and advocacy: www.vimeo.com/etiennista

 He is also a consultant in the areas of citizenship and entrepreneurship for the empowerment of marginalised groups.